Pages

 OUR NEWEST ADDITION....A KITTY FROM THE HUMANE SOCIETY

 We could not have selected a more perfect cat for us.
 She is the right amount of everything for us.
-She does a little bit of everything...and, that works.
+She does a little bit of everything...and that works.
 She zooms around, for a while, sleeps a lot, comes over to play and then leaves for parts unknown...in the house.
 She retrieves things and steals pens.
 I tossed a wool dryer ball down the stairs where the washer and dryer are located.
 It had gotten wrapped up in a blanket that I had washed, dried and carried upstairs.
 So, when I found it in the blanket, I tossed it down the stairs so that I wouldn't forget it upstairs.
-I went on to do other things and when I entered the kitchen, there in the middle of the rug was the wool ball.
+I went on to do other things and when I entered the kitchen, there in the middle of the room was the wool ball.
 She went down the stairs and somehow carried it upstairs.
 She is so funny.
-Also, I was upstairs in one of my craft rooms writing with a green marker.
+Also, I was upstairs in one of my craft rooms using a green marker on some craft project.
 I set it down for a moment and she walked right over, took it in her mouth and ran away.
-She then batted it around on the floor and like all games...she is totally interested for about 1 minute and then walks away.
-She wouldn't retrieve that for me though, I had to get up and fetch it myself.
+She then batted it around on the floor and like all games...she is totally interested in that game for about 1 minute and then walks away.
+She wouldn't retrieve that for me though; I had to get up and fetch it myself.

 She loves her food and especially her little treats.
-Uses her litter box, drinks her water and our dogs.
-She loves to be loved, purrrs a lot and is definitely perfect for us.
+Uses her litter box, drinks her water and Tipo's.
+She loves to be loved, purrs a lot and is definitely perfect for us.
 No matter how we play with her, she has never taken a bite out of us or even scratched us...we talk daily about how perfect she is for us.
-She kind of scratches the furniture...for just a small scratch or two...but nothing worth mentioning...can't even she where she scratched the fabric.
+She kind of scratches the furniture...for just a small scratch or two...but nothing worth mentioning...can't even see where she scratched the fabric.

 She loves all of her window seats...loves to watch the water go down when a toilet is flushed and also loves to just run along with our dog.
 When Tipo, our pup, comes in and runs to his favorite spot...she runs with him...doesn't really do anything other than just join in the jog.
 We let Tipo out of a clear glass door that is in the kitchen, out onto a deck and then out into the yard.
 Sadie will keep watch for Tipo and let us know when he is back at the door and wants to come in.
 After he enjoys his outdoor 'walk about'.
 Sadie watches as we give Tipo a treat when he comes in and then, as I said, runs with him to his bed to enjoy his snack.